 Recovery after functional rhinoplasty surgery

 After the functional rhinoplasty, you will have to wear a nasal splint for up to one week to facilitate optimal healing.
-Most patients experience mild swelling, soreness, and bruising after a functional rhinoplasty, which can be managed with medications.
+Most patients experience mild swelling, soreness, and bruising after a functional rhinoplasty in NYC, which can be managed with medications.
 You can resume most of your daily activities and work within 1 to 2 weeks, but the full recovery may take around 4 weeks.

 Schedule a consultation with Dr. Lisiecki

 Dr. Jeffrey Lisiecki is an acclaimed aesthetic plastic surgeon with specialized training in rhinoplasty in New York.
-He is the recipient of the Rollin K. Daniel Resident Paper Competition Award from the Rhinoplasty Society, and he has a stellar track record with functional and revision rhinoplasties.
+He is the recipient of the Rollin K. Daniel Resident Paper Competition Award from the Rhinoplasty Society, and he has a stellar track record with functional and revision rhinoplasty, as well as ethnic rhinoplasty.
 He maintains open channels of communication with all of his patients, guiding them through every stage of the rhinoplasty procedure.
 If you’re experiencing the symptoms of a deformed nose or deviated septum, please schedule a consultation with Dr. Lisiecki today.